Arnoloh/Tenos/README.md

 ## 🚀 What is it ?
-- a friendly chat application to communicate with your friends on public server.
+- a friendly chat application to communicate with your friends on a public server.

 ## 📝 Notes
 -